 Staff understood how to protect patients from abuse and the service worked well with other agencies to do so.
+Staff were provided with safeguarding training to the required level consummate with their roles.

 Staff understood the different forms of abuse and what action to take to promote patient safety.
-They knew how to report safeguarding concerns and understood how to identify patients with safeguarding concerns on the IT systems.
+They knew how to report safeguarding concerns and understood how to flag patients as safeguarding concerns on the IT systems.

 The provider had a safeguarding team which staff could approach for additional advice.
-We observed staff from different professions coming together to discuss plans for a patients discharge to ensure they were safe to return to their usual home.
+We observed staff from different professions coming together to discuss plans for a patient discharge to ensure patients were safe to return to their usual home.

 The provider had an internal target of 90% of staff to be trained to Level 1 and Level 2 Safeguarding Adults.
-Poole hospital did not meet the trust target for adults safeguarding Level 1 and 2 at 86.8% and 87.7% respectively.
+Adult safeguarding training levels across the trust were at 86.8% and 87.7% respectfully at the time of the inspection just below the trust target of 90%.